Ralph Yirikian: Early life and education

 Ralph Yirikian was born on November 16, 1967, in Beirut, Lebanon.
 With his younger twin brothers and sister, he grew up in Beirut.
-After civil war broke out in 1975, his childhood was marked by deprivation and scenes of violence.
+He grew up during the Lebanese Civil War.

 Yirikian graduated from the American University of Beirut with a bachelor's degree in economics in 1991.
 In 1992, he received a second bachelor's degree from the university, this time in business administration.

 Business career

 From 1991 to 1992, Yirikian worked at AUB's Jafet Library as an assistant in the Archiving and Documentation Department, and later as a computer operator at the Lebanese George Matta Establishment.
 In 1993, he worked as an executive secretary of Al Maha Group Holdings in Qatar, and as an assistant management consultant at Nasser, Ghattas and Co, in Cyprus.

 From 1994 to 1996, Yirikian was the Head of the Administration and Personnel Department at Al Maha Group Holdings.
 From 1997 to 1999, he was the head of the Administration and Customer Service Department at Nasser, Ghattas and Co.
 Between 1999 and 2001, Yirikian was the head of the Administrative Unit at the Lebanese telecommunications company LibanCell.
 From February 2002 till July 2004, he was the General Manager of Karabakh Telecom.